Machu Picchu New Rules

 • Temple of the Condor: only 10:00-13:00 (#11 on the map, only Routes 2, 4)

-A visit to the Sun Gate is currently not possible.
+A visit to the Sun Gate is currently not possible if you do not complete the Inca Trail.

 With the classic Machu Picchu ticket, you can choose from one of the 4 possible routes on site, explained above.